FAQs: Creating Your Retirement Income Plan

 - Social Security

 How you receive income from these sources can affect your tax situation from year to year.
-Your strategy can also affect how long your savings can continue to meet your income need.
+Your strategy can also influence how long your savings can continue to meet your income need.

 How much can I withdraw?